 Ukie's Digital Schoolhouse powered by PlayStation, delivers its annual esports tournament to schools & colleges across the UK.
-It’s aim, to provide an immersive careers education experience.
-Students aged 12-18 years can participate as players or fulfil professional roles crafted by the video games industry, for education.
+Through participation in this immersive careers experience, students aged 12-18 years develop practical and soft skills in professional esports roles, crafted by the video games industry for education.
 Skills that students develop whilst participating in the tournament are recognised by the Duke of York’s Inspiring Digital Enterprise Award (iDEA).

-Digital Schoolhouse's landmark report provides evidence that participating in the tournament can help to not just engage our students with developing their digital skills and broader soft skills, but also enables them to aspire to career pathways that they may not have otherwise considered.
+Digital Schoolhouse's landmark report provides evidence that participating in the tournament can help to engage your students with developing digital skills and broader soft skills, in addition to enabling them to aspire to career pathways that they may not have otherwise considered.

 How does it work?

 The tournament is broken down into three stages.

 This is the initial stage of the tournament which takes place in the school or college itself.
 Schools are encouraged to make this stage as student led as possible.
 In addition to the players, job descriptions have been developed with industry expertise for schools to implement; enabling teachers to recruit students in a number of Operations & Logistics roles.
 The aim, to ultimately whittle down the competing teams to a single team that will represent the school or college at the Regional Qualifiers.

 This stage of the tournament is not timebound.
 Digital Schoolhouse only request that the school champion is selected in time for the next stage of the competition.

 STAGE 2: REGIONAL QUALIFIERS (February 2020 - March 2020)

 These are the first of the knockout stages, held in various locations across the UK.
 Each participating school or college will be allocated to their nearest venue by Digital Schoolhouse.

 Video games industry guests are invited to attend and encouraged to mingle amongst competitors.
 Each qualifier is streamed live on Twitch and students are invited to shoutcast alongside professionals on the day.
-At each qualifier, a single team is crowned ‘Regional Champion’ which then goes through to the Grand Final in London.
+At each qualifier, a single team is crowned ‘Regional Champions’ which then goes through to the Grand Final in London.
 Student casters are also invited to the Grand Final to once again, cast alongside their professional counterparts.

 STAGE 4: THE GRAND FINAL (APRIL 2020)